Frequently Asked Questions:

 How large are the vessels, and how many passengers can attend?

-We have 5 vessels that are from 50 to 76 feet in length that can accommodate between 30 to 114 passengers.
-Larger vessels can be arranged upon request.
+We have several vessels that range from 50 to 85 feet in length that can accommodate from 1 to 140 passengers.

 How will I know when and where the unattended scattering took place?